FrankBijnen/ExifToolGui/Docs/ReadMe for Users.txt

 Usage Notes:

 The thumbnails are now being created in separate background threads.
 You can see in the statubar a message 'Remaining thumbnails to generate xx'.
-While this process is busy you can not change to a different folder.

 The menu Program/Gui Color/Silver, Blue, Green have been replaced by styles.
 Check out the menu Progam/Style.
 A list is presented with all available styles.
 Changing to a different style means recreating and repainting the forms on the fly.
 It is recommended to restart the program after changing a style.